tomvita/Breeze-Beta/Breeze.md

 ## Settings

--   **Sysmodule manager**: Enable/disable optional sysmodules like Tesla, sys-ftpd, and NoExes.
+-   **Sysmodule manager**: Manage optional immediate and boot-time sysmodules.
+On means currently loaded and running; restart-required changes take effect after reboot.
+See the [Sysmodule Guide](docs/sysmodules.md).
--   **Profile shortcut**: Toggle whether the profile button launches Breeze.
+-   **Profile shortcut**: `1` makes the HOME Menu Profile icon launch Breeze; `0` restores the normal Profile screen.
 -   **Combo keys**: Set the maximum number of keys for a hotkey combo.
 -   **Use titleid**: Use title names instead of title IDs for cheat folders.
 -   **Use starfield as background**: Toggle the starfield background.